 3.7 Feedback function

-In order to continuously improve the platform oesterreich.gv.at and the “Digitales Amt” government app based on the experiences of users, it is possible to give feedback.
-In this process, a rating and an honest comment can be posted, the latter of which is saved in plain text.
+In order to continuously improve the platform oesterreich.gv.at and the "Digitales Amt" government app based on the experiences of users, it is possible to give feedback.
+In this process, a rating and an open comment can be posted, of which the latter is saved in plain text.
 Feedback is anonymous and no information about the assessor is stored (unless the person himself/herself enters personal data in the comment field).

-Push messages (notifications) from “Digitales Amt” are sent via Firebase Cloud Messaging (FCM).
+Push notifications from "Digitales Amt" are sent via Firebase Cloud Messaging (FCM).
 For iOS users, the transmission also takes place via the Apple Push Notification Service (APNs).
 In this case, the option to use Google Analytics is disabled.

 In order to send the notifications to the respective recipient, a non-person-specific ID is generated for the app and processed in FCM – with iOS additionally in APNs –, and in the push notification service of the app.

-In order to be able to use the notification function, you have to enable this in the app.
+To be able to use the notification function, you must enable this feature in the app.

 To do so, the app opens an operating system dialogue once you have accepted the terms and conditions of use.
-You can always change your selection in the system settings, but you have to switch back into the app for it to to take effect.
+You can always change your selection in the system settings, but you must switch back into the app for it to take effect.

 4. Data storage

-The data are stored in the Federal Data Processing Centre Ltd (“Bundesrechenzentrum GmbH” or simply “BRZ GmbH”), which is the IT service provider of the Austrian federal administration.
+The data are stored in the Federal Data Processing Centre Ltd ("Bundesrechenzentrum GmbH" or simply "BRZ GmbH"), the IT service provider of the Austrian federal administration.
 Copies are available exclusively for the central backup process of the Federal Data Processing Centre Ltd (BRZ GmbH).
-The BRZ GmbH system administrators, who are responsible for the technical operation, are the only individuals who have access to this data.
-This data is accessed only in isolated cases, in accordance with the General Data Protection Regulation (GDPR) the Data Protection Act (Datenschutzgesetz or DSG) and this data protection declaration.
+The BRZ GmbH system administrators, who are responsible for the technical operation, have access to this data.
+This data is accessed only iexclusively in individual cases, in accordance with the General Data Protection Regulation (GDPR) the Data Protection Act (Datenschutzgesetz or DSG) and this data protection declaration.